smaroukis/til-source/Write does not write to disk but to a buffer.md

 ---
-title: '"Write does not write to disk but to a buffer"'
+title: Write does not write to disk but to a buffer
 date: 2023-08-27
 description:
 tags: